What to Do If Your Landlord Won't Make Repairs to Property

 Holding a Landlord Accountable for Repairs

-All too often, people cringe at the mention of the word "landlord."
-In some cases, this predisposition of dread is well deserved.
-While many landlords are responsible and caring individuals, there are many property owners who dodge their responsibilities of providing the legally required "duty of care" to paying tenants.
-Landlords choose to be in this position of responsibility and regardless of the relationship with the tenant, they must abide by the law when it comes to repairing damages to a property.
+All too often, people cringe at the mention of the word landlord.
+In some cases, this predisposition of dread is well-deserved.
+While many landlords are responsible and caring individuals, there are many property owners who dodge their responsibilities of providing the legally required duty of care to paying tenants.
+Landlords choose to be in this position of responsibility and regardless of the relationship with the tenant, they must abide by the law when it comes to repairing damages to property.

 What to Do If A Landlord Won't Make Timely Repairs to Property

 Here are some early steps you should take if your landlord is not rushing to make repairs.

 - Consult your lease.
 Your first step after noticing any damage or issues is to consult your lease for the proper procedures on how to proceed with a repair request.
 Follow the instructions to the letter in your lease.
 Learn whether or not your repair is covered by the terms of your lease.
 For example, if you damage the property by your own negligence, the landlord may not be responsible for the repairs.
 If your lease states that all requests for repairs must be handled in writing, make sure you send it.
 While this may seem like red tape, most states do not allow landlords to enter the property without a written request for services or a 24-hour notice in writing to the tenant that they plan to enter the property for any reason.
 It is always in your best interest to send requests in writing with the date of the request.
 Always keep a copy for your personal records.